Wen-Hsi (Chen) Harman

 Biography

-WEN-HSI 文曦 Harman (1984-) was born in Taipei, Taiwan and is a ceramic artist currently living and working in Somerset, United Kingdom.
-She also is the member of the UNESCO-International Academy of Ceramics IAC and Royal Society of Sculptors (MRSS)
+WEN-HSI Harman (b.
+1984, Taipei, Taiwan) is a ceramic artist based in Somerset, United Kingdom.
+She is a member of the UNESCO International Academy of Ceramics (IAC) and the Royal Society of Sculptors (MRSS).
+Through her work in clay, she investigates cross-cultural identity, the feeling of in-betweenness, and the tension between cultural heritage and lived experience.